Process modelling fundamentals

 Congratulations on completing your learning for this topic, Process modelling fundamentals.

-In this topic, you learnt the following.
+In this topic, you learnt about:

 • Processes and techniques, using logical design concepts related to designing process models.